modlix-india/AutoFlutter/README.md

 # AutoFlutter
-Android and ios applications developed with the flutter framework
+Android and ios applications developed with the flutter framework.
+Working on automation of deployment of the developed apps.